param2000/BigramProject/Readme.txt

 - Special characters are removed before bigram generation.
 - All text is converted to lowercase (as shown in the examples).
 - Unicode characters are supported (e.g., Café).
+-must supply word-size to parse everything as size is restriction to make sure timely output and reasonable histogram display happens

 -------------------------
 How to Use (Command Line)